 Welcome to the third update for the Guinea Pig (GP) experiment.
 The GP experiment allows us to follow the entire journey of someone going from $0 net worth to financial independence, using real-time market returns.
-To check out past articles in this series, visit the Archives page and scroll to the Guinea Pig section.

 So, it seems the market has continued its march upwards since our last update.
 The GP is making great progress and is no doubt feeling pretty happy about his decision to pursue FI.